AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ```
 Template names have linkage, but they can **not** have C linkage.
 Nonstandard linkages may have an implementation-dependent meaning
-(however, we don’t know of an implementation that supports nonstandard name linkages for templates):
+(however, we don't know of an implementation that supports nonstandard name linkages for templates):
 ```c++
 // this is the default:
 // the linkage specification could be left out